Good-Ghosting/goodghosting-protocol-v2/README.md

 #### Polygon

-- **Aave V2/V3 Strategy Based Pool** As mentioned above we use hardhat for this, after doing the setup mentioned above, the next step is to set the `FORKING` var in your .env file as `true`, next in your [config](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/hardhat.config.ts#L62) you set your desired rpc url, currently a public rpc is set.
+- **Aave V2/V3 Strategy Based Pool** As mentioned above we use hardhat for this, after doing the setup mentioned above, the next step is to set the `FORKING` var in your .env file as `true`, next in your [hardhat config](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/hardhat.config.ts#L63) you set your desired rpc url, currently a public rpc is set.
 Then you just run `yarn test`.

 - **Curve Strategy Based Pool** As mentioned above we use truffle for this, so open a new terminal window and run `ganache-cli -f <Your Polygon RPC> -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}` and in the second window run `yarn test:fork:polygon` for fixed deposit pool & `yarn test:fork:variable:polygon` for variable deposit pool.